Genetic scissors: a tool for rewriting the code of life

-This is a step-by-step timetable for the Nobel Prize Lesson – a ready to use lesson on the 2019 Nobel Prize in Chemistry.
-The lesson is designed to take 45 minutes.
+This is a teacher’s guide for a Nobel Prize lesson – a complete lesson on the 2020 Nobel Prize in Chemistry, which is awarded for the discovery of one of gene technology’s sharpest tools: the CRISPR/Cas9 genetic scissors.
+The lesson is planned to take about 45 minutes.

 A Swedish version of the lesson is available at nobelprizemuseum.se